vjcitn/BioconductorAnnotationPipeline/README.md

 **6. Spot check**

-Open an R session and load a newly created OrgDb object, e.g, `org.Hs.eg.db`, to ensure that all resources are up-to-date.
+Open an R session and load a newly created OrgDb object, e.g., `org.Hs.eg.db`, to ensure that all resources are up-to-date.
 Specifically, check the GO and ENSEMBL download dates in the metadata of the object.
 These should be more recent than the last release.